10-year-old student arrested for having gun at Maine school

 No further information on the incident was immediately released.

-Monroe is a small community of about 900 people located about 100 miles (160 kilometers) northeast of Portland.
+Monroe is a small community of about 900 people about 100 miles (160 kilometers) northeast of Portland.

+Other communities have seen their share of guns showing up at elementary schools.
+Most recently, in Newport News, Virginia, a teacher was shot and injured in January by a 6-year-old boy who brought a gun.
+A prosecutor said he would not seek charges against the child.
+But he has yet to decide whether any adults associated with the case could be held criminally liable.

+In Naples, Florida, an 11-year-old elementary school student was arrested in 2021 after bringing an unloaded gun to school and threatening two classmates, authorities said.
+In 2017, authorities said a first-grade student in Newton, Mississippi, was shot and wounded when another child was playing with a gun at school.